 Key Takeaways

-- Agentforce Builder governance requires two layers: native Topic ownership assignments for team accountability, and metadata API-based CI/CD pipelines to prevent uncontrolled configuration drift in shared orgs.
+- Two governance layers for Builder.
+Native Topic ownership for team accountability, plus metadata API CI/CD to stop configuration drift in shared orgs.

-- Voice IVR latency is the primary failure mode in 360 Platform voice deployments; pre-computing customer context into Data Cloud Data Graphs before the call path is the only reliable way to stay under the 2-second threshold.
+- Voice IVR latency is the first thing to break.
+Pre-compute customer context into Data Graphs before the call path or you will not stay under 2 seconds.

-- Vibes audit logging must be enabled from day one; retroactive reconstruction of agent output decisions is not possible without it, and regulators will ask.
+- Turn audit logging on day one.
+Retroactive reconstruction is impossible without it, and regulators will ask.